Gears of War: Plot

 The Gears of War series takes place on Sera, a fictional Earth-like planet.
 Human civilization develops and endures a millennia-long conflict that leaves humanity on the brink of extinction.
 Sera's leaders broker an era of peace that ushers scientific advancements and a cultural renaissance.
-Humanity's population sporadically grows and demands more energy provided by fossil and nuclear fuels.
-Sera's scientists discover Imulsion, a naturally occurring substance that can be refined into a potent energy source.
-Imulsion solves Sera's energy crisis but ultimately creates great economic disparity.
-Nations with direct access to Imulsion prosper, while other nations fall into financial turmoil.
+Humanity's population booms and demands more energy than fossil fuel, nuclear power, and renewable energy can provide.
+Sera's scientists then discover Imulsion, a naturally occurring liquid substance found in the underground caverns called "the Hollow", can be refined into a potent energy source.
+Imulsion solves the planet's energy crisis, but ultimately creates great economic disparity between nations with direct access to Imulsion and those nations without, leading them into financial turmoil.

 Sera's citizens balkanize into two warring factions: the Coalition of Ordered Governments (COG) and Union of Independent Republics (UIR).
-The ensuing 79-year strife, known as the Pendulum Wars, consumes millions of lives with both sides locked in a virtual stalemate.
-The UIR develops the 'Hammer of Dawn', a system of satellites capable of delivering precise and destructive orbital-to-surface laser strikes.
-A contingent of COG commandos, led by Marcus Fenix, Dominic Santiago, and Victor Hoffman launch a daring raid on a UIR stronghold to steal the schematics for the Hammer of Dawn.
-The UIR surrenders after witnessing the Hammer of Dawn devastate one of their naval vessels after being completed by Marcus Fenix's scientist father, Professor Adam Fenix.
+The ensuing 79-year strife, known as the Pendulum Wars, consumes millions of lives with both sides, locked in a virtual stalemate.
+The UIR develops the "Hammer of Dawn" (HoD), a system of satellites capable of delivering precise and destructive orbital-to-surface laser strikes.
+A contingent of COG commandos, led by Marcus Fenix, Dominic Santiago, and Victor Hoffman launch a daring raid on a UIR stronghold in Aspho Fields to steal the schematics for the HoD.
+The UIR surrenders after witnessing the HoD (completed by Marcus Fenix's father, Professor Adam Fenix) devastate one of their naval vessels.

-Six weeks after the COG and UIR agreed to an armistice, a race of subterranean creatures known as the Locust Horde emerge from Sera's depths and begin assaulting human cities, wiping out 25% of the world population in the first 26 hours.
-The Locust Horde overwhelms the already battle-worn COG forces during this surprise attack, referred to as 'Emergence Day'.
-The COG retreats to cities located on the Jacinto Plateau, their last bastion where the Locust cannot dig through, and reluctantly bombard their own cities with the Hammer of Dawn to halt the Locust Horde's offensive.
+Six weeks after the COG and UIR agreed to an armistice, a race of subterranean creatures, known as the Locust Horde, emerge from Sera's depths and begin assaulting human cities.
+Wiping out 25% of the world population in the first 26 hours, this initial attack is referred to as "Emergence Day".
+The Locust overwhelm the already battle-worn COG forces during this surprise attack, causing them to retreat to the Jacinto Plateau, an area granite bedrock the Locust cannot dig through, and reluctantly bombard their own cities with the HoD to halt the Horde's advance.
 The ensuing scorched earth tactic destroys much of Sera's cities and human population.
-The COG continues to operate out of the capital, Ephyra, and other cities on the plateau such as Jacinto, while the surviving humans, known as Stranded, are left to wander through Sera's charred ruins.
+The COG continues to operate out of the COG capital in Ephyra, and other cities on the plateau, such as Jacinto.
+The surviving humans outside the plateau and COG jurisdiction, known as Stranded, are left to wander through Sera's charred ruins.